prebid/Prebid.js/CONTRIBUTING.md

 If you have a documentation issue or pull request, please open a ticket or PR in the [documentation repository](https://github.com/prebid/prebid.github.io).

 ## Writing Tests

+Prebid uses [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/) for unit tests.
+[Sinon](http://sinonjs.org/)
+provides mocks, stubs, and spies.
+[Karma](https://karma-runner.github.io/1.0/index.html) runs the tests and generates code coverage reports at `build/coverage/lcov/lcov-report/index.html`.

 Tests are stored in the [test/spec](test/spec) directory.
 Tests for Adapters are located in [test/spec/adapters](test/spec/adapters).
 They can be run with the following commands:

 - `gulp test` - run the test suite once (`npm test` is aliased to call `gulp test`)
 - `gulp serve` - run the test suite once, but re-run it whenever a file in the `src` or `test` directory is modified

-Before your Pull Request will be considered for merge:
+Before a Pull Request will be considered for merge:

 - All new and existing tests must pass
-- Added or modified code must have greater than 80% coverage.
-The coverage report will be generated in `build/coverage/lcov/lcov-report/index.html`
+- Added or modified code must have greater than 80% coverage

 ### Test Guidelines
 When you are adding code to Prebid.js, or modifying code that isn't covered by an existing test, test the code according to these guidelines: